echatignoux/CalibInc_0.1/README.md

 CalibInc
 ========

-Code and material for the article *"For a sound use of healthcare in epidemiology: evaluation of a calibration model for count data with application to prediction of cancer incidence in areas without cancer registry."*
+Code and material for the article *"For a sound use of healthcare data in epidemiology: evaluation of a calibration model for count data with application to prediction of cancer incidence in areas without cancer registry."*

 R-package
 ---------